 This article is not about creating your own macros or scripts to automate PowerPoint.
-However, if you just want to run any macros or scripts that a friend shares, or you just got it from a book or newsgroup, then you are on the right page.
+However, if you just want to run any macros or scripts that a friend or colleague shares, then you are on the right page.
+You can also get many scripts from our PowerPoint VBA Snippets page.

 Follow these steps to get started: